acikgozb/tcp-ip-journey/1-ping/README.md

 This is where _DNS servers_ join the adventure.

-This action of **getting the IP address from a domain name** is called _name resolution_ and this is primarily handled by DNS servers.
+This action of **resolving an IP address from a domain name** is called _name resolution_ and this is primarily handled by DNS servers.
 DNS servers do this by storing records that matches domain names with IP addresses.

 Essentially, what `ping` does is when it sees a domain name to connect (e.g `google.com`), first it sends a DNS query to a DNS server to ask for the IP address of the host.